Cimy-wang/Cimy-wang/README.md

 </p>

 ### 🛠 Publish
+1. [InScope Dataset [Information Fusion'2026] *Released*](https://github.com/xf-zh/InScope)
+   - A large-scale dataset (InScope) featuring multi-position LiDARs in a real-world setting is presented in this paper, specifically developed to address the current research gap concerning occlusion challenges within the I2I perception systems in open traffic scenarios.
+1. [Confidence‑V2X [ADVEI'2026] *Released*](https://github.com/Cimy-wang/FusDreamer)
+   - This paper presents Confidence‑V2X, a confidence‑aware cooperative perception framework designed to jointly optimize object detection performance and communication efficiency in V2X systems.
 1. CaPaT [IEEE GRSL'2025] *Holding*
    - Unlike existing networks that employ weight-sharing or indirect interaction strategies, the CaPaT introduces a direct feature interaction paradigm that significantly improves the transfer efficiency of feature fusion while reducing the number of model parameters.
 1. [FusDreamer [IEEE TGRS'2025] *Released*](https://github.com/Cimy-wang/FusDreamer)
    - World models significantly enhance hierarchical understanding, improving data integration and learning efficiency.
 To explore the potential of the world model in the RS field, this paper proposes a label-efficient remote sensing world model for multimodal data fusion (FusDreamer).
-1. [InScope Dataset [Information Fusion] *Released*](https://github.com/xf-zh/InScope)
-   - A large-scale dataset (InScope) featuring multi-position LiDARs in a real-world setting is presented in this paper, specifically developed to address the current research gap concerning occlusion challenges within the I2I perception systems in open traffic scenarios.
 1. MBFormer [IEEE TCSVT'2023] *Holding*
    - This paper is the first time that dynamic region-aware convolution is introduced for spatial guide mask generation, and the acquired mask is used as an elevation salience agent to guide another branch for spatial contextual-aware information exploration.
 1. [AM<sup>3</sup>Net_Multimodal_Data_Fusion [IEEE TCSVT'2022] *Released*](https://github.com/Cimy-wang/AM3Net)